AI For Chimney Sweep Companies

 Chimney work is safety-sensitive

 Annual inspection, creosote, draft, carbon monoxide, flue damage, and smoke-entry questions need approved language and careful routing.
-The call plan should gather context without making unsafe promises.
+The call path should gather context without making unsafe promises.

 Inspection levels change the value